-is to cover the electrical consumption on board primarily with CO2-neutral energy.
-The light, flexible, and highly efficient photovoltaic panels mounted on the bimini generate up to 55% of the boat’s daily energy requirement.
-Combined with the energy generated by the hydro generator, the average daily consumption can be completely supplied by renewable energy.
+Lightweight, flexible and highly efficient photovoltaic panels mounted on the bimini generate up to 55% of the yacht's daily energy needs.
+Combined with the energy generated by the hydro generator, the average daily consumption can be completely covered by renewable energy.

-Building a sailing yacht is in itself ecologically correct.
-Since we founded our shipyard, YYachts have already implemented a number of challenging projects in terms of sustainability.
-For the Siemens Foundation, for example, we built a “green” explorer yacht for research into climate change, which is now operated by the Max Planck Institute.
-In this project we gained a lot of experience in how to integrate electric and hybrid drives.
-In addition to the new and exciting technology, we also have to deliver yachts that are reliable at sea and do not cause any issues - unfortunately the yacht industry per se tends to force developments too quickly that have not been tested enough at sea outside of the laboratory.
+In this project, we gained a lot of experience on how to integrate electric and hybrid drives.
+However, in addition to the new and exciting technology, we also need to deliver yachts that are reliable at sea and do not cause problems - unfortunately, the yacht industry tends to push too quickly for developments that have not been sufficiently tested at sea outside the laboratory.

-Cutting-edge modern design demands hulls and rigs in high performance carbon, with an interior largely in modern sandwich construction, yet with the traditional look and feel of solid wood.
-Our innovative construction methods provide a lightweight advantage over conventionally built yachts, improving overall sailing properties.
-Particularly evident in the light and medium winds of the Mediterranean, our yachts continue to provide fun sailing when others are left to motor sail.
+The ultra-modern YYachts design also calls for hulls and rigs made of carbon, while the interior is largely of modern sandwich construction, but with the traditional look and feel of solid wood.
+Our innovative construction methods offer a weight advantage over conventionally built yachts and improve overall sailing performance.
+Especially in light and medium winds in the Mediterranean, our yachts already offer or still offer sailing fun when others are motoring.

 This feature ensures high energy efficiency, so the yacht requires less energy for cooling in hot climates.
 This means a significant reduction in fuel consumption and fewer sources of noise, as generators and inverters remain switched off most of the time.